mvdh7/PyCO2SYS/docs/validate.md

 ### Buffer factors

 PyCO2SYS offers two independent ways to evaluate the various buffer factors of the marine carbonate system: with explicit equations and by automatic differentation.

+!!! success "Independent approaches give the same results"
+    Differences between buffer factors calculated with explicit equations and by automatic differentiation are negligible.

 The "explicit" approach is taken by functions in `PyCO2SYS.buffers.explicit`.
 These use the equations for each buffer factor that have been reported in the literature, corrected for typographical errors where known.
 These functions typically only include the effects of carbonate, borate and water alkalinity on each buffer, because the other components of alkalinity complicate the equations but usually only make a small difference to the result.